Sustained innovation and quality

 Pioneer Fishing’s staying power results from a four-tier focus on technical innovation, quality control, environmental sustainability and upskilling employees.
 High-level automation and technology increase our productivity and capacity.
 This leads to more employment opportunities, empowered and skilled employees and sustained growth.

-Products produced at Oranjevis are branded as Sea Pride, VIVA and Reagal.
-In addition to local and international customers, our products are also distributed into institutionalised feeding sectors, specifically school feeding schemes, where the government includes canned pilchards in their nutritional feeding programme for primary and secondary school learners across the country.
+Products produced at Pioneer Fishing West Coast are branded as Sea Pride, VIVA, Regal and Glenryck.
+In addition to local and international customers, our products are also distributed into institutional feeding sectors, specifically school feeding schemes, where the government includes canned pilchards in its nutritional feeding programme for primary and secondary school learners across the country.

-Oranjevis Joint Venture is the West Coast facility in St Helena Bay that includes a fishmeal and oil processing plant, a pilchard cannery, sophisticated fish-offloading systems, an ice plant, as well as engineering and mechanical workshops.
+The processing plant at Pioneer Fishing West Coast in St Helena Bay includes a fishmeal and oil processing plant, a pilchard cannery, sophisticated fish-offloading systems, an ice plant, as well as engineering and mechanical workshops.

 Food safety our priority